OpenNebula/addon-linstor/NOTES.md

 Type: Readonly CD-ROM
 Datastore: linstor datastore
 * Path from server
-Path: path to an uploaed iso on the server
+Path: path to an uploaded iso on the server

 -- Advance
 BUS: SCSI